-Stakeholders will include research and academic bodies, humanitarian and development actors, decision makers at regional, national and local levels, other donors and implementing partners as well as civil society organisations and human rights institutions.
+Stakeholders will include research and academic bodies, humanitarian and development actors, such as IOM and ILO; decision makers at regional, national and local levels, other donors and implementing partners as well as civil society organisations and human rights institutions, rights-holders in vulnerable and exposed situations, women and youth, in particular.
 Ultimately, the final beneficiaries of the action are the people of the region, who will benefit from more informed and targeted operational actions.